ieisystem/kaytus.ksmanage/docs/edit_network_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
                                             <div>Enable or disable this interface.
-If disable , you cannot use this interface any more.</div>
+If disable, you cannot use this interface any more.</div>
                                                         </td>
             </tr>
                                 <tr>